Every individual student must turn in their own separate sweep.

 -> List<Tv-pair<M, O>>

-Once you’re satisfied with your map-reduce, use it to solve these problems.
+Once you and your partner are satisfied with your map-reduce, use it to solve the following problems.

 -> Tv-pair<Number, List<String>>